Vaginal microbicide: For HIV

-Several unrelated chemical mechanisms have been proposed for vaginal microbicides.
-In all cases, the medicine would be contained in a gel or cream substrate and then inserted into the vagina, where the medicine would activate.
+Studies for using vaginal microbicides for HIV treatment rapidly increased through 2011 to 2013 due mostly to the observation that antiretroviral drugs designed for HIV treatment sometimes also achieve preexposure prophylaxis and significantly reduced HIV risks.
+Several unrelated chemical mechanisms have been proposed for vaginal microbicides treating HIV.
+One obstacle to effective research is that trials may involve social harms for trial participants, although one 2019 study found these social harms to be relatively small.
+There is also often a self-reporting bias in condom and vaginal microbicide use in trials, suggesting the need for vaginal applicator staining to confirm whether the vaginal microbicides were effectively applied.

 Surfactants

-The first vaginal microbicide which researchers studied was nonoxynol-9, which acted as a surfactant.
+The first vaginal microbicide studied was nonoxynol-9, which acted as a surfactant.

 Blocking HIV binding

-PRO 2000, carrageenan, and cellulose sulphate have all been studied as microbicides to block HIV binding.
+PRO 2000, carrageenan, and cellulose sulphate have been studied as microbicides to block HIV binding.

 Topical antiretrovirals

 Tenofovir has been studied as a topical antiretroviral.
-One example of a tenofovir study is CAPRISA 004.
+One example of a tenofovir study is CAPRISA 004 in 2010, finding its use reduced HIV infection risk by 39% overall.